mmjulkowska/MVApp/CONTRIBUTING.md

 # Introduction

 Many thanks for considering to contribute to the MVApp.
-It is people like you that help our community grow and develop new angles to data analysis.
+It is people like you that help our community grow and develop new angles to transparent data curation and enriching data analysis.
+You are a STAR and your opinion is of great value to us.

 This document aims to give an overview of how to contribute to MVApp.
 We encourage third-party contributions in a variety of forms.
 There are a few guidelines that we need contributors to follow so that we can keep things working for all users.

-### There are many ways to contribute:
+### How can you contribute?

 * Report bugs
 * Request features